emberjs/website/source/guides/testing/test-helpers.md

 * `find(selector, context)`
   - Finds an element within the app's root element and within the context (optional).
-Scoping to the root element is especially useful to avoid conflicts with the test framework's reporter.
+Scoping to the root element is especially useful to avoid conflicts with the test framework's reporter, and this is done by default if the context is not specified.
 * `currentPath()`
   - Returns the current path.
 * `currentRouteName()`